khanhnamle1994/cracking-the-data-science-interview/21-ML-Interview-Q&A.md

 * Removing collinear features.
 * Performing PCA, ICA, or other forms of algorithmic dimensionality reduction.
 * Combining features with feature engineering.

+## 4. Sampling & Splitting
+*How to split your datasets to tune parameters and avoid overfitting*.

+### 4.1 - How much data should you allocate for your training, validation, and test sets?
+You have to find a balance, and there's no right answer for every problem.

+If your test set is too small, you'll have an unreliable estimation of model performance (performance statistic will have high variance).
+If your training set is too small, your actual model parameters will have high variance.

+A good rule of thumb is to use an 80/20 train/test split.
+Then, your train set can be further split into train/validation or into partitions for cross-validation.

+### 4.2 - If you split your data into train/test splits, is it still possible to overfit your model?
+Yes, it's definitely possible.
+One common beginner mistake is re-tuning a model or training new models with different parameters after seeing its performance on the test set.

+In this case, its the model selection process that causes the overfitting.
+The test set should not be tainted until you're ready to make your final selection.